FactomProject/factom-docs/cli/includes/_before we begin.md

 Give it a try and get familiar before you go any further.
 Going forward we will use "Terminal" to describe the interface where you type commands, just don't forget it has a different name in Windows.

-FF is composed of four main components:
+FF is composed of three main components:

 * factomd
 * factom-walletd
 * factom-cli
-* enterprise-wallet

-However, to run Factom Federation via command line you only need factomd, factom-walletd, and factom-cli.
+To run Factom Federation via command line you need factomd, factom-walletd, and factom-cli.
 Each one of these apps needs to run in separate Terminal windows.

 <aside class="notice"><br>
 Pop quiz<br>